SpartzInc/automation_object/docs/blue_prints/screen_level_configurations.md

 ```
 automation_object = AutomationObject::Framework.new(driver, blue_prints)
 automation_object.home_screen.about_us_button.click
-automation_object.about_us_prompt.accept #Runs hooks and accepts prompt in UI
+#Runs hooks and accepts prompt in UI
+#Won't return until hooks are complete
+automation_object.about_us_prompt.accept
 #Now on the home_screen
 ```
 ---